 5

-For additional benefit, you may add 1 teaspoon of raw honey to the cooled tea (stir well) โ raw honey is antimicrobial against S. aureus and promotes wound healing.
-Alternatively, add 2โ3 drops of pure aloe vera gel for its additional soothing and barrier-repairing properties.
-These additions are optional โ plain hibiscus tea is fully effective on its own.
+You can add 1 teaspoon of raw honey to the cooled tea — it’s antibacterial and helps wound healing.
+Or add 2–3 drops of pure aloe vera gel for extra soothing.
+These are optional.
+Plain hibiscus tea works fully on its own.

 -